 All investments made on the Growth Street platform are in secured working capital loans to UK businesses (secured against all business assets).
-I personally made a £2,000 investment in Growth Street on 25 January 2019.
-I continue to hold this investment and have been impressed with the platform to date.
+The platform offers a provision fund and seeks to further mitigate risk via diversification.

-If you decide to invest after reading my review, I would be grateful if you would use my referral link.
+If you decide to invest after reading my Growth Street review, I would be grateful if you would use my referral link.
 In doing so, you will benefit from the current Growth Street cashback offer.

 Growth Street - Secured Working Capital Loans

 Description: Growth Street is currently offering a tiered cashback promotion.
 Invest £1,000 to get £50 cashback, £2,000 to get £100 cashback, £5,000 to get £200 cashback or £10,000 to get £500 cashback.

 The key features of the Growth Street investment account are listed below.